candreop/T2K_ECAL_LI/README.md

 			|-------> unsigned short int PulserMask [MAX_NSETTINGS]
 </pre>

-The definition and use of the flash sequence variables is given below:
+The definition and use of the controller and flash sequence variables is given below:

 - **NFlashesPerSetting**:

   Number of triggers to flash for each setting.
 Same for all settings & cards.

 - **NTrigAppended**:
   Number of triggers to append to the end of each setting to allow time for control card to reconfigure.
   These triggers are not entered in the LI histograms.